 Born in the US, but spent considerable time in Europe as a child, Mr. Townsend writes poetry as well as translates poetry from French, Spanish, and Italian to English.
 He has published some of his poetic works as Kindle e-books.
-Mr. Townsend lives near Seattle, Washington.
+Mr. Townsend lives in New York City.

 Mr. Zhang Fanxiu was born 1958 in Hebei Province.
 He graduated from high school in 1975 and has been a farmer since then.
 He moved to the remote western region of Liaoning Province in 2007 and has since produced hundreds of poems that reveal great insights into nature, the land, and rural life.
 His works have appeared in various literary journals in China.
 He has also published three collections of poems: Writings from the Moors, The Spirit of the Earth, and Only the Earth.

 Read Mr. Zhang's poem Mother’s Cotton Flowers from No. 6.

 Peter Micic is a translator, poet, tea ambassador, explorer, musician, independent scholar and polyglot currently based in Taipei.
 Before arriving in Taiwan, he spent five years in Yunnan trekking across tea mountains writing and imbibing in oceans of tea.
 His articles, translations of poems and book reviews have appeared in international refereed journals and magazines.
 Peter holds a Ph.D in modern Chinese music history from Monash University in Melbourne, Australia.